 - Break generational sins and curses (in the form of DNA markers) that are connected to the heart issue being healed.
 See Exodus 34:7 (For example, in my family, my mother was an angry woman; her mother and father were angry people; their parents were angry people; I was an angry person.)
 The issue of anger and other issues are often passed down through DNA markers, which we inherit, see 1 Peter 1:18-19.

 - Sever ungodly soul ties: Soul ties occur when you enter into a covenant with another person.
-Soul ties allow the life, energies, and provisions of the two to be shared.
-Ungodly soul ties release negative/sin energies, which also controls our behaviors.
-They are formed through ungodly and unhealthy relationships with past boy/girlfriends, and family members, etc. see 2 Corinthians 6:14-7:1; these soul ties need to be broken off/loosed from your soul.
+Soul ties allow the negative/sin life, energies, and provisions of the two to be shared, which also influences our behaviors.
+They are formed through immoral and unhealthy relationships with past boy/girlfriends, and family members, etc. see 2 Corinthians 6:14-7:1; these soul ties need to be broken off/loosed from your soul.

-- Replace negative beliefs–Fruit/Root Principle: One way you can uncover negative expectations (beliefs) you have made, which are now internalized and on an unconscious level, is by tracing backward from negative fruit in your life, and prayerfully asking, God, “what is the root of this fruit?”
+- Replace negative beliefs–Fruit/Root Principle: One way you can uncover negative expectations (beliefs) is by tracing backward from the negative fruit in your life.
+Since they are mostly in our subconscious ask God, “what is the root of this fruit?”
 He will show you so you can then remove it through prayer and repentance.
 Reading self-help books also reveal unhealthy beliefs and wrong thinking.
 They may also come from word curses spoken by yourself or others.
-Some examples: “I will probably fail.
+Some examples are: “I will probably fail.
 I will most likely end up in divorce.
 Nobody likes me.
 All politicians are evil.
 A godly person can’t succeed in business.”
 Have you thought these?

 Ask yourself the following questions:

 - “Lord, what negative confessions come out of my mouth?”